AVJdataminer/content_dev/Intro_python_jupyter.md

  -  `math.cosine()`
  -  `math.pi()`

- The list above is a sampling of the functions available in the `math` module and there are many more modules as well in the standard python library.
-It is good to familiarize yourself with the functions
+ The list above is a tiny sampling of the functions available in the `math` module and there are many more modules as well in the standard python library.
+It is good to familiarize yourself with the functions available, spend some time reviewing the documentation and using the base Python functions.

  Before you program a function, check if there is a library function that can perform the task.
-Search engines are a good way to find library functions, e.g. entering "Is there a Python function to compute the hyperbolic tangent of a complex number" into a search engine will take you to the function `cmath.tanh`.
-Try this link: http://bfy.tw/7aMc.
+Search engines are a good way to find library functions, e.g. entering "Is there a Python function to compute the hyperbolic tangent
 ## Other libraries - Modules and Packages

 The standard library tools are general purpose and will be available in any Python environment.